rbodarve/CCOPSYSL/README.md

 # Hello
-This is a repository of CCOPSYSL Programs
+This is a repository of Operating Systems Subject (CCOPSYSL) Programs